A 'Kingham' Shaker Gem in Godalming

 Anyway, back to our project!
 The initial design meeting was scheduled so we could start on the layout of the kitchen, the dining area and the utility come boot room.
 Working hand in hand with the clients, who had wonderfully clear ideas on how the rooms were going to look, we finalised all the details including colours and finishes.
 These were agreed and completed in record time: about one coffee!

-A classical shaker style was chosen, with simple cornices and wonderfully subtle profiled heritage mouldings.
+Classical shaker kitchens were the inspiration for simple cornices and wonderfully subtle profiled heritage mouldings.
 The colours were chosen to be in keeping with both the traditional Shaker feel and the property’s heritage, mixing shades of grey and green from the Little Greene Company.
 The hardware, with its pewter finishes, was chosen for its utilitarian edge.
 This project was going to be a real Kingham Shaker gem.

 Over the next few months, Charlie kept a close eye on how the restoration was progressing so he could schedule the installation of the cabinetry.
 Apart from a three month delay due to bat droppings being found and a preservation report carried out, the building works were completed smoothly and they were finally ready for us!